mienaikoe/ziyu/Chapters/4-4-Chapter26.md

 "

 ```
-It's been an honor, Thimlu.
+It's been an honor, Jesse.

--Jesse
+- Thimlu

-(Clean the lenses while I'm gone)
+(The lenses really need to be cleaned...)
 ```

 "